Maajith9127/Maajith9127/README.md

 CommitT is that idea, fully built out.

 I use it every day.
 For the gym.
 For shipping code.
 It's the reason this project exists.

+I've documented every single day of building this — you can check it at [committ.mintlify.app](https://committ.mintlify.app)

 ---